TheTomato18/TheTomato18/README.md

 ## Hi there 👋
 First year engineering / computer science student.
-Currently learning web development.
+Currently undertaking The Odin Project.

 <!--
 **TheTomato18/TheTomato18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.